 - December 2016 - Northern section: Environment Court confirms all appeals have been resolved and the designation is now final.

-- Mid 2017 - Northern section: Procurement of detailed design services.
+- Mid 2018 - Northern section: Procurement of detailed design services, dependent on funding.

-- Late 2017 - Northern section: Negotiations for the purchase of the affected partial properties.
+- Late 2018 - early 2019 - Northern section: Negotiations for the purchase of the affected partial properties, dependent on funding.

-- Around 2020 - Northern section: Phased construction scheduled to begin along Redoubt Road, Mill Road and Murphys Road, but depending on funding availability, these works could start earlier.
+- Around 2020 - Northern section: Phased construction scheduled to begin along Redoubt Road, Mill Road and Murphys Road.
+Depending on funding availability these works could start earlier.

 - 2023 - Northern section construction expected to be completed.

-AT predicts traffic volumes will increase to a level that is more than the current Redoubt and Mill Roads can cope with.
-Congestion is already affecting parts of Redoubt Road and Mill Road and this will double on some sections in 10 to 15 years.
+AT predicts that traffic volumes will increase to a level far more than Redoubt and Mill Roads can currently cope with.
+Congestion is already affecting parts of the area and this will double in 10 to 15 years.

-There are also significant crash hot spots at junctions and curves along this route, making it necessary to improve the road.
-Between 2009 and 2013, 283 vehicle crashes and 4 deaths were reported.
+There are also significant accident hot spots at junctions and bends along this route, making it an imperative to improve the roads.
+Between 2009 and 2013 alone, 283 vehicle crashes and four deaths were reported.

 The northern section

-This part of the Mill Road project covers the northern 8.9km section of the Redoubt Road-Mill Road corridor starting at the State Highway One (SH1) on- and off-ramps on Redoubt Road running east, then south along Redoubt Road to the Redoubt Road/Mill Road intersection.
+When we refer to the northern section of the Redoubt Road-Mill Road corridor, we are talking about the 8.9km starting at the State Highway 1 (SH1) on and off ramps on Redoubt Road running east, and south along Redoubt Road to the Redoubt Road/Mill Road intersection.

 Features of the northern section of the Redoubt Road-Mill Road corridor

-- Redoubt Road widened to 4 lanes (2 in each direction) between SH1 and Murphys Road.
+- Redoubt Road will be widened to four lanes (two in each direction) between SH1 and Murphys Road.

-- Westbound bus lane along Hollyford Dr and Redoubt Rd towards Manukau.
+- A westbound bus lane will be added along Hollyford Dr and Redoubt Rd towards Manukau.

-- Replacement of the existing Mill Road with a new 4-lane arterial (2 in each direction) between Murphys Road and Popes Road.
+- The existing Mill Road arterial will be replaced with a new four lane arterial (two in each direction) between Murphys Road and Popes Road.

-- 17m and 23m high viaducts above native bush at Puhinui Creek gully and South Mill Road gully.
+- 17m and 23m high viaducts to sit above the native bush at Puhinui Creek and South Mill Road gullies.

 - Widening of Murphys Road to four lanes (two in each direction) between Flat Bush School Road and Redoubt Road.

-- Murphys Rd-Redoubt Rd intersection realigned and traffic lights added to improve safety.
+- Murphys Road-Redoubt Road intersection realigned and traffic lights added to improve safety.

-- On-road cycle lanes on both sides for the length of the upgrade.
+- On-road cycle lanes built on both sides of the corridor for the length of the upgrade.

 - Widened footpaths on both sides of Redoubt Road, Mill Road and Murphys Road with pedestrian crossings at key intersections.